Water fluoridation by country: Ireland

 By 1965, Greater Dublin's water was fluoridated; by 1973, other urban centers were too.
 Studies from the late 1970s to mid 1990s showed a decrease in (and lower incidence of) dental decay in school children living in areas where water was fluoridated than in areas where water was not fluoridated.
 The government of the Republic of Ireland has yet to carry out a public health survey on the effects of fluoridation, even though this is required to under the 1960 Health (Fluoridation of Water Supplies) Act.

 A private member's bill to end fluoridation was defeated in the Dáil on 12 November 2013.
 It was supported by Sinn Féin and some of the technical group and opposed by the Fine Gael-Labour government and Fianna Fáil.

 There is much local government opposition to compulsory fluoridation, legally mandated nationwide by Dáil Éireann.
 Early in 2014, Cork County Council and Laois County Council passed motions for the cessation of water fluoridation.
 In Autumn 2014, Cork City Council, Dublin City Council and Kerry County Council passed similar motions.
 However, because of the 1960 law forcing artificial fluoridation of the public water, city councils and corporations can only vote to stop fluoridation but have no power to stop it, unless the law is repealed.

 Fine Gael was opposed to compulsory water fluoridation but they now support the policy.
 Fianna Fáil is in favour of compulsory water fluoridation and in 2004 Micheal Martin set up the pro-fluoride Irish Expert Body on Fluorides and Health.

 Italy

 There is no water or food fluoridation in Italy.
 Except for isolated locations near volcanos or polluters, fluoride in water is low across the country.

 Latvia

 There is no water fluoridation in Latvia.
 Riga's upper limit on natural fluoride is 1.5 mg/L.

 Netherlands

 Water was fluoridated in large parts of the Netherlands from 1960 to 1973, when the High Council of The Netherlands declared fluoridation of drinking water unauthorized.
 Dutch authorities had no legal basis for adding chemicals to drinking water if they would not contribute to a sound water supply.
 Drinking water has not been fluoridated in any part of the Netherlands since 1973.

 Norway

 In 2000, representatives of the Norwegian National Institute for Public Health reported that no cities in Norway were practicing water fluoridation.
 There had been intense discussion of the issue around 1980, but no ongoing political discussion in 2000.
+In recent years, Norway has continued its policy against water fluoridation.
+The Norwegian Directorate of Health has stated that there is no need for water fluoridation due to the low prevalence of dental caries and the availability of fluoride through other means, such as toothpaste and professional dental treatments.
+Public debate in Norway remains focused on promoting overall dental hygiene rather than introducing fluoridation of public water supplies.